home theatre films television biography shop more all sites

 Nimbala speaks mostly via interpreter, but sometimes in English.
 Mokae gives a commanding performance, totally convincing.

 The episode is highly regarded: "It is one of the best of the best episodes - it avoids both an easy slam of pharmaceutical companies (even though they of course have much to answer for, they are not entirely dens of iniquity), and rosy-tinted or naïve solutions for Africa.
 Pres Nimbala of the fictional Equatorial Kuhndu is played by the wonderful Zakes Mokae, with real dignity, agony and integrity.
 The impact of this episode has not diminished since the first time I watched it- and having known friends die of AIDS in E Africa, and seen the tragic cycles of violence and corruption that compound the problems, it is painfully close to the bone.
 The conclusion of the episode breaks your heart - but is all too realistic.
 But as ever, the intensity and seriousness is given Shakespearean counterpoint, with the whole sequence of Ainsley Hayes’ drubbing of Sam and her subsequent recruitment".
 (Mark Meynell at Quaerentia- markmeynell.wordpress.com- included with kind permission).

 Mokae does the voiceover of Mr. Bakoosa in The Valiant Little Tailor, part of the HBO animation Happily Ever After: Fairy Tales for Every Child.
 Written by Daryl Nickens and directed by Bruce W. Smith.
 2001.

-Mokae appears in the episode Mr. Monk and the Marathon Man.
-Directed by Adam Davidson in 2002.
-A possible murderer has a perfect alibi- he was running in the marathon.
-Mokae plays a former marathon runner- did he help the murderer?
+In this episode, directed by Adam Davidson in 2002, a possible murderer has a perfect alibi- he was running in the marathon.
+Mokae plays a champion marathon runner- did he help the murderer?

 click arrows for more pages